golang/tools/gopls/README-TODO-Johan.md

   TestLSP/Modules/SuggestedFix` complains about not getting any code actions.
   Maybe by looking how `extractionFixes()` is set up in `code_action.go`?
 Run `TestLSP` in a debugger over and over!
+* Figure out why we get one `got 0 code actions` when running the tests
+* Give the user a way to actually invert the condition